snadams/MBA/MBA 675 - Operations & Logistics in the Value Chain/Notes/week-3-process-strategy-and-analysis.md

 * Unlike flowcharts, it requires the time estimates.
 * The activities for typical process can be boiled down into five categories:
   * operation - changes, creates, or adds something
-  * transportation - moves the study's subject from one place to another
+  * transportation - moves the studies' subject from one place to another
   * inspection - checks or verifies something but does not change it
   * delay - occurs when the subject is held up awaiting further action
   * storage - occurs when something is put away until a later time